 - Add the flour and stir with a whisk, then slowly whisk in the broth.

 - Add almond milk (optional), potatoes, parsnips, carrots, and bay leaves and stir.
 Simmer until the mixture is thickened (about 10 minutes).
 If it still appears too thin, scoop out (amounts as original recipe is written // adjust if altering batch size) 1/2 cup of the broth and add 2-3 tsp more flour and whisk.
 Add back into the pot to thicken.
 Wait a few minutes and then repeat if necessary.

 - While the sauce is thickening, prepare biscuits (if using).
 Cut out, leave unbaked, and set aside.

 - Once the sauce is thickened, add the kale and cook for 3 minutes more.
 Taste and adjust seasonings as needed, adding more salt and pepper if desired.

 - Discard the bay leaves and divide the mixture evenly between 5-6 lightly greased ramekins or an 8×8 baking dish (as original recipe is written // adjust number or size of dish(es) if altering batch size).

 - Top with unbaked biscuits and brush the tops of the biscuits with melted vegan butter.
 Set your ramekins on a baking sheet to catch overflow and bake until the biscuits are golden brown and the filling is bubbly (about 14-18 minutes).
 Let cool slightly before serving.
 See notes for make ahead/freezing instructions.

-*Nutrition information is a rough estimate for 1 of 6 pot pies with biscuits.
+*Nutrition information is a rough estimate calculated with biscuits.

 *If making ahead of time, simply spoon the cooked veggie mixture into your ramekins or dish, top with uncooked biscuits, and freeze.
 When ready to prepare, preheat oven to 425 degrees and cook until the biscuits are golden brown and the mixture is bubbly – roughly 25-30 minutes.